PurringBytesDev/KITF/README.md

 This is the repository for KITF, a fork of the game "Impressive Title" by KolvuLKD.

+This version is made ONLY from the original Kolvu licensed code and THIS version is directed by public domain rules.

 LICENSE :
-This version is made ONLY from the original Kolvu license and is directed by public domain rules.

 THIS PROJECT USE THE "DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE" AKA WTFPL

 Original Version : 2, December 2004, by Sam Hocevar